-There were no changes in our internal control over financial reporting during the quarter ended June 30, 2011 identified in connection with the evaluation thereof by our management, including the Chief Executive Officer and Chief Financial Officer, that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+During the period ended September 30, 2011, we expanded the implementation of our general ledger system.
+The expansion automated certain financial processes for our foreign subsidiaries, which resulted in the change of some controls.
+There were no other changes in our internal control over financial reporting during the quarter ended September 30, 2011 identified in connection with the evaluation thereof by our management, including the Chief Executive Officer and Chief Financial Officer, that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.